ChetanMJ/Multi-Media-Event-Detection/MED_with_Audio_ASR/README.md

 ## Dataset
 It contains 2935 videos, with 3 positive events (P001: assembling shelter; P002: batting in run; P003: making cake) and 1 negative event class (NULL).
 The data is hosted at S3.
 Please read README.md for more details.
 For training, the file all_trn.lst specifies 836 training videos and their labels.
 For validation, the file all_val.lst contains 400 videos and their ground-truth labels as well.
 You could use the validation set to tune hyper-parameters, conduct ablation studies and report your interesting findings in the report.
 For testing, there are additional 1699 videos specified in the all_test_fake.lst, in which their labels are all fake (deliberately set as NULL by us).

+## Experimentation and Results
+Please see attche pdf to see the experimentations and results in detail.
+Below is the snapshot of the best results